 For tight shoulders and neck muscles here is an easy DIY massage oil blend that will soothe those achy muscles.
 It uses a few “cooling” essential oils and pain relieving St. John’s wort infused oil.
 A perfect massage oil blend to use after a day at your home office!

 Tension in the neck and shoulder area is common for people who work extended hours hunched over their computers.

 During the COVID-19 crisis many workers were sent home.
 Instead of going to the office where they interacted with others, got up, moved around, went to meeting, etc. they now had to do everything in front of a computer screen.

-The not so ideal conditions for many has taken it’s toll on the body.
-The tightness, the tension, is especially felt in the shoulder, and neck area.
+The not so ideal conditions have taken a toll on many.
+The tightness, muscle tension, is one top concern.
+Many report discomfort that is felt especially in the shoulder, upper back, and neck area.

 What to do??
-There is a lot of prescription and over the counter pain killers that are available… Right!
+There are a lot of prescription and over the counter pain killers that are available… Right!

-They can make you so drowsy you sleep for hours, or have confusion, or even hallucinate when taking them.
+Some prescription type pain relievers can make you so drowsy you sleep for hours, or have confusion, or even hallucinations when taking them.
 Not great if you are expected to be alert at your job!!

 There are alternatives that can help.
 Massaging those tense, tight muscles is one alternative that I prefer over popping a pill.